ZenWave360/zenwave-sdk/docs/index.md

 If starting with legacy project, you can reverse engineer JDL from Java entity classes.
 JPA and MongoDB are supported.

-It requires access to your project classpath so you can just paste the following code on any test class or main method:
+It requires access to your project classpath, so you can just paste the following code on any test class or main method:

 ```java
 String jdl = new JavaToJDLGenerator()